Hungry Runner? Subscribe to get your Hunger Scale for Runners

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

 Taking a page from my sweet potato cookie dough book, I figured this fall weather called for a delectable pumpkin spice cookie dough.
-And this recipe doesn’t disappoint.

-While pumpkin is a fall staple, it’s really one of those ingredients you can use year round since it’s so nutritionally sound.
+While pumpkin is a fall staple, it’s really one of those ingredients you can use year-round since it’s so nutritionally sound.

-Make this pumpkin spice cookie dough for your Halloween party, but make it in the winter and spring too.
-It’s a great dip for fruit, graham crackers or eating on its own.
+Make this pumpkin cookie dough recipe for your Halloween party, but make it in the winter and spring too.

 Pumpkin puree is a magical ingredient to upgrade many recipes.